-Reasonable Degree Progress: Full-Time StudentsReasonable degree progress for full-time graduate and professional students is in accord with definitions for their respective programs on file in the Graduate School.
+Reasonable Degree Progress: Full-Time StudentsReasonable degree progress for full-time graduate and professional students is defined by their respective programs in accordance with university policy as stated in the Catalogue.

 Basic EligibilityFull-Time Students Full-time students pursuing professional degrees can apply for financial aid for the number of units of course work required for the particular program of study.
 Course work transferred to the university in partial fulfillment of the degree requirements will be subtracted from the unit allowance.

 Full-time students pursuing graduate degrees can apply for financial aid for each semester of full-time registration up to and including the semester in which they complete course work and/or qualifying exam requirements for their degree.

 Part-Time Students Students pursuing graduate and professional degrees who are enrolled at least half-time but less than full-time, as defined by their particular programs of study, can apply for prorated financial aid according to a schedule set by the Financial Aid Office.
 The same unit and semester allowances as defined above will apply.
 Part-time students should be aware of possible limitations in some aid programs and should consult with the Financial Aid Office for specific information.